McDonnell Douglas MD-80: MD-80 Advanced

 In order to better manage the transition from the second generation, MD-80, to the third generation, MD-90, McDonnell Douglas revealed at the end of 1990 that it would be developing an MD-80 "improvement package" with the intent to offer beginning in early 1991 for delivery from mid-1993.
 The aircraft concept became known as the MD-80 Advanced.
 The "main improvement" was the installation of Pratt & Whitney JT8D-290 engines (never built) with a 1.5 in larger diameter fan that would allow for a 6 dB reduction in exterior noise.
 The MD-80 Advanced was to incorporate the advanced flight deck of the MD-88, including a choice of reference systems, with an inertial reference system as standard fitting and optional attitude-heading equipment.
 It was to be equipped with an electronic flight instrument system (EFIS), an optional second flight management system (FMS), and light-emitting diode (LED) dot-matrix electronic engine and system displays.
 A Honeywell wind-shear computer and provision for an optional traffic-alert and collision avoidance system (TCAS) were also to be included.
 A completely new passenger compartment design would have a 12% increase in overhead baggage space and stowage compartment lights that come on when the doors open, as well as new video system featuring drop-down LCD monitors above.
 These changes would be also available by retrofit to existing MD-80s.
 Due to lack of market interest, McDonnell Douglas dropped its plans to offer the MD-80 Advanced during 1991.

 In the course of 1993, a "mark 2" MD-80 Advanced version reappeared with the modified JT8D-290 engines as previously proposed.
 In late 1993, Pratt & Whitney launched a modified version of the JT8D-200 series, the -218B, which was being offered for the DC-9X re-engining program, and was also evaluating the possibility of developing a new JT8D for possible retrofit on the MD-80.
-The 18000 lbf to 19000 lbf thrust -218B engine version shares a 98% commonality with the existing engine, with changes designed to reduce NOx, improve durability, and reduce noise levels by 3 dB.
+The 18000 to 19000 lb(f) thrust -218B engine version shares a 98% commonality with the existing engine, with changes designed to reduce NOx, improve durability, and reduce noise levels by 3 dB.
 The 218B could be certified in early to mid-1996.
 The new engine, dubbed the "8000", was to feature a new fan of increased diameter (by 1.7 in), extended exhaust cone, a larger LP compressor, a new annular burner, and a new LP turbine and mixer.
-The initial thrust rating would be around 21700 lbf.
+The initial thrust rating would be around 21700 lb(f).
 A launch decision on the new engine was expected by mid-1994, but never occurred.
 The engine would also be available on new build MD-80s.
 McDonnell Douglas also evaluated the addition of winglets on the MD-80.